shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 This post describes my attempt to build such a system.

-### Notation, Assumptions and Constraints
+### The Model

-We introduce the following notations and assumptions:
+We introduce some notations and assumptions about the problem:

 * metacritic uses ratings from $$n$$ critics.
 * Our data set has $$m$$ movies.